Computer Bismarck: Marketing and release

-Reception and legacy
+Reception

 In 1980, Peter Ansoff of BYTE magazine called Computer Bismarck a "milestone in the development of commercial war games", and approved of the quality of the documentation and the option to play against the computer, but disapproved of the game.
-Acknowledging that "it is perhaps unfair to expect the first published [computer war game] to be a fully developed product", he criticized Computer Bismarck for overly faithfully copying the mechanics of the Bismarck board game, including those that worked efficiently on a board but less so on a computer.
+Acknowledging that "it is perhaps unfair to expect the first published [computer wargame] to be a fully developed product", he criticized Computer Bismarck for overly faithfully copying the mechanics of the Bismarck board game, including those that worked efficiently on a board but less so on a computer.
 Ansoff also noted that the computer game "perpetuates the [board game's] irritating system of ship-movement rates", and concluded that "the failings of Computer Bismarck can be summarized by saying that it does not take advantage of the possibilities offered by the computer".
 Moves magazine reviewer Ian Chadwick called it "engrossing" and praised the simulation's accuracy.
 While noting the excessive amount of time required to play a single game, Chadwick noted that Computer Bismarck requires patience and some gameplay changes could have reduced this time.
 He called the graphics "poorly drawn", but conceded that good visuals are not necessary.

 The game was better received by other critics.
 Neil Shapiro of Popular Mechanics that year praised the game's detail and ability to recreate the complex maneuvering involved in the real battle.
 He referred to it as unique and "fantastic".
 In Creative Computing, Randy Heuer cautioned that the game "is probably not for everyone.
 The point which I probably cannot emphasize enough is that it is an extremely complex simulation ...
 However, for those ready for a [challenge] ...
 I enthusiastically recommend Computer Bismarck".
 Reviewing Computer Bismarck in The Space Gamer magazine, Joseph T. Suchar called the game "superb" and stated that "it has so many strategic options for both sides that it is unlikely to be optimized."

-United States Navy defense researcher Peter Perla in 1990 considered war games like Computer Bismarck a step above earlier war-themed video games that relied on arcade-style action.
+United States Navy defense researcher Peter Perla in 1990 considered wargames like Computer Bismarck a step above earlier war-themed video games that relied on arcade-style action.
 He praised the addition of a computer-controlled opponent that such games provide to solitaire players.

-Perla attributes SSI's success to the release of its early wargames, specifically citing Computer Bismarck.
-Computer Gaming Worlds Bob Proctor in 1988 agreed that Computer Bismarck contributed to SSI's success, commenting that the title earned the company a good profit.
-He also stated that it encouraged game enthusiasts to submit their own games to SSI, which he believed helped further the company's success.
-Describing it as the first "serious wargame for a microcomputer", Proctor credited Computer Bismarck with helping to legitimize war games and computer games in general.
-He stated that the professional packaging demonstrated SSI's seriousness to produce quality products; prior to Computer Bismarck, most computer games were packaged in zipper storage bags.
-Saekow became a permanent SSI employee and designed artwork for most of its products.
+The presentation received a mixed reception.
+While Suchar considered the graphics "excellent", Chadwick rated them a "C" and called the map "poorly drawn".
+Chadwick noted that the screen does not display the full game map and criticized the length of time required to redraw the map each phase.
+However, he felt that the gameplay did not require good graphics.
+Heuer praised the visuals, describing the map as "high-resolution" and "very well done".
+He felt the letters used to identify the units lacked sufficient detail but acknowledged this as a limitation of small computers at the time.
+Conversely, Shapiro considered the level of detail on the map suitable.
+Ansoff praised the game's packaging and included materials and drew attention to their professional quality in his review.